 For a more thorough clean, go over the area again with a damp cloth.
 Microfibre cloths are particularly recommended as they work hard without any need for detergents.
 Use a gentle cleaner only if you must.
 Finally, dry each slat carefully.

 Waterproof Blinds or Shutters

-If you have window blinds or shutters fitted in your bathroom, kitchen or another area where there is a high moisture content in the air, the slats are likely to be made of synthetic materials.
-Permawood, polywood, ABS or PVC are among the materials used to makes blinds and shutters that offer water resistant properties.
+If you have window blinds or shutters fitted in your bathroom, kitchen or another area where there is high moisture content in the air, the slats are likely to be made of synthetic materials.
+Permawood, Polywood, ABS or PVC are among the materials used to makes blinds and shutters that offer water-resistant properties.

 While care still needs to be taken, synthetic blinds can be cleaned using regular household detergents.
 Start with the above method for wooden blinds and shutters, and use appropriate cleaning agents where necessary.

 Being on the outside of your property, exterior shutters will be harder to reach for cleaning, especially if they’re located above the ground floor level.
 If you have access to a pressure washer (Kärcher or similar), use this to hose down the shutter to remove loose dirt, debris and mildew stains.
 A garden hose will do a similar (though less effective) job.

 If pressure washing alone hasn’t achieved a result that you’re happy with, you may need to take hands-on action.
 Set yourself up (safely!) with a ladder or scaffold tower and scrub each slat with warm soapy water.
 For stubborn stains or mould marks, try a mild bleach solution (1 part household bleach, 5 parts water), but be careful to test on a small, inconspicuous area first in case the bleach should cause discolouration.